 Difference between onlay and inlay

-Unlike regular fillings, which are already prepared and applied at same appointment, Dental inlay and onlay require more additional laboratory work and steps to be fitted into the grooves and cavities of your tooth.
-For inlay and onlay, a mold of the area of restoration is necessary and it is done by first taking an impression.
+Unlike regular fillings, which are already prepared and applied in a single appointment, dental inlay and onlay require more additional laboratory work and steps to be fitted into the grooves and cavities of your tooth.
+For this, a mold of the area of restoration is necessary and it is done by first taking an impression.

 Kidodent